 The festival was held before the first Great British Beer Festival, at Alexandra Palace the following week.

 The local paper (Eastern Daily Press) reported that at a CAMRA meeting in the Beehive held in June 1977, it was decided to hold a beer festival later in the year.
+Joint organiser Mick Betts said that the festival was not about making money but to publicise the work of CAMRA.

 This is a copy of the beer list for the first Festival, reprinted in the 2002 Festival programme.